 Look at a Lucy Pittaway picture, and you can’t help but break into a smile.
-There is a real-life story in every one, and often its inspiration has been taken from our beloved Yorkshire and the North East.
-Born in Stockton-on-Tees in 1974, Lucy Pittaway was always fascinated by art, from an early age drawing pictures of her Dog ‘Toby’ and recreating the sights and sounds of her everyday life.
+There is a real-life story in every one.
+Often its inspiration has been taken from our beloved Yorkshire and the North East.
+Born in Stockton-on-Tees in 1974, Lucy Pittaway was always fascinated by art.
+From an early age she would draw pictures of her Dog ‘Toby’ and recreate the sights and sounds of her everyday life.

-Fast forward to 2017 and visit Lucy at work in her studio, you will still see that very same practice in action.
-Now a fully adopted resident of Yorkshire with her husband Neil, twins William and Ava, and the newest arrival Patsy, a 6-month-old larger than life Jack Russell, Lucy creates bright, fun, colourful works of art inspired by her everyday life, relationships and
+Fast forward to 2017.
+If you visit Lucy in her studio, you will still see that very same practice in action.
+Lucy is now a fully adopted resident of Yorkshire with her husband Neil, twins William and Ava, and the newest arrival Patsy, a 6-month-old larger than life Jack Russell.
+Lucy creates bright, fun, colourful works of art inspired by her everyday life, relationships and

 experiences to create art that is developing a national and international following at an incredible rate.

-On a return trip to the North East, Lucy met her childhood sweetheart Neil, who persuaded her not to return to Peru, and instead stay in Yorkshire where they got married and started a family.
-Once Lucy’s twins started school, Lucy decided the time was right to try her hand as a professional artist, and four years later finds herself as an awardwinning artist with a fast-growing reputation in the art world.
+On a return trip to the North East, Lucy met her childhood sweetheart Neil.
+Neil persuaded her not to return to Peru.
+Instead they stayed in Yorkshire where they got married and started a family.
+Once Lucy’s twins started school, Lucy decided the time was right to try her hand as a professional artist.
+Four years later found herself as an award-winning artist with a fast-growing reputation in the art world.